-You can earn your Master's in Applied Security and Analytics completely online or in a traditional classroom setting.
+You can earn a Master of Science in Applied Security and Analytics completely online or in a traditional classroom setting.

 Classes run throughout the fall, spring and summer.
 Students can enroll in classes and begin the program during any semester.
 Click here or on the button below to start the application process.